sashamensk/working-with-streams/README.md

 #### ReadOnlyLettersAndNumbers

-_ReadOnlyLettersAndNumbers_ method should read only letters and numbers from a stream, and it should stop reading when the next character is not a letter or a number.
+The _ReadOnlyLettersAndNumbers_ method should read only letters and numbers from a stream, and it should stop reading when the next character is not a letter or a number.
-* Use _StreamReader.Peek_ method for getting a next character from a stream but not consuming it.
+* Use the _StreamReader.Peek_ method for getting the next character from a stream but not consuming it.
-* _StreamReader.Peek_ method returns -1 if there are no characters to be read from the stream.
-See example of using the method on the [StreamReader.Peek documentation page](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader.peek).
+* The _StreamReader.Peek_ method returns -1 if there are no characters to be read from the stream.
+See an example of using the method on the [StreamReader.Peek documentation page](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader.peek).
-* Use _Char.IsLetterOrDigit_ method for indicating whether a character is a letter or number.
+* Use the _Char.IsLetterOrDigit_ method for indicating whether a character is a letter or number.

-Example of the string the StreamReader consumers: "012345,6789".
-For this string the _ReadOnlyLettersAndNumbers_ method should produce: "012345".
+The example of the string StreamReader consumes: "012345,6789".
+For this string, the _ReadOnlyLettersAndNumbers_ method should produce: "012345".

 See examples in unit tests in [ReadingFromStreamTests.cs](WorkingWithStreams.Tests/ReadingFromStreamTests.cs) file.

 #### ReadAsCharArrays

-_ReadAsCharArrays_ method should return a jagged array with the characters from an underlying string that is sliced into array with _arraySize_ length.
+The _ReadAsCharArrays_ method should return a jagged array with the characters from an underlying string that is sliced into an array with the _arraySize_ length.

-Example of the string the StreamReader consumes:
+The example of the string StreamReader consumes:

 "Loremipsumdolorsitamet"

-In case _arraySize_ argument equals 5 the _ReadAsCharArrays_ method should produce this array:
+For the string above, in case the _arraySize_ argument equals 5, the _ReadAsCharArrays_ method should produce this array:

 ```cs
 {